imanlab/artemis_dpd/README.md

 </p>

 ## System Requirements
 All the experiments can be run on Tensorflow2 and Keras >=2.2.0.
-We have used Tensorflow-gpu 2.2 with a NVIDIA GeForce RTX2080 graphic card with 8GB memory with CUDA 11.0 for training on Ubuntu 18.04.

 - **Tensorflow-gpu 2.2**
 - **NVIDIA GeForce RTX2080**